[Note: Click on any image you may want to enlarge.]

 Further complicating things, the “New Nation” of Nigeria was slowly tearing apart.34

 The upshot of all this was important in terms of feminism: I became increasingly confrontational with everyone, a quietly angry man.
 Helen’s 1962 cartoon here illustrates our situation.
 (This scene is a bit “intimidating“, one might say.)35

 Returning to Berkeley, Helen’s relationship with the more “Assertive Man” moderated as Dick finished his dissertation in the spring of 1963, while

 Helen worked to prepare for her own Ph.D. exams .36

 I then landed a job teaching at Yale and we drove across country to New Haven, Connecticut and searched for housing there.

 Phase Six: The “Magical Mystery Tour”: Life in New Haven, 1963-72

-While Helen was now a “Faculty Wife”, we widened circles of interesting friends.
+At left, Helen at a party for Anthro graduate students in 1965.
+While Helen was now designated apart as a “Faculty Wife”, we widened circles of interesting friends.
 Our lives intensified in many directions between 1963 and 66: I had to learn how to teach, and I did.
 We both worked Onitsha stuff into publication.
-Helen studied for her Berkeley Qualifying exams, passed them, returned home to start her dissertation.
+Helen studied for her Berkeley Ph.D.
+Qualifying exams, went there to take and passed them, returned home to start her dissertation.